 Jean Toomer was born on December 26, 1894, in Washington, D.C., the son of Nathan Toomer, a Georgian farmer, and Nina Pinchback.
 His grandfather, Pinckney Benton Stewart Pinchback, was the first African American governor in the United States, serving in Louisiana during Reconstruction from 1872–73.
 Toomer began college at the University of Wisconsin in 1914, but transferred to the College of the City of New York and studied there until 1917.

-Toomer spent the next four years writing and published poetry and prose in Broom, The Liberator, The Little Review, and other journals.
+Toomer spent the next four years writing and publishing poetry and prose in Broom, The Liberator, The Little Review, and other journals.
 He actively participated in literary society and was acquainted with such prominent figures as the critic Kenneth Burke, the photographer Alfred Steiglitz, and the poet Hart Crane.

-Toomer, devoted to seeking spiritual enlightment, also questioned the boundaries of race.
-His longing for a national identity free from divisions by race or class is illustrated by his Whitmanesque long poem “Blue Meridian.”
-About his quest, Elizabeth Alexander wrote in her poem "Toomer," "I did not wish to ‘rise above’ / or ‘move beyond’ my race.
+Toomer, devoted to seeking spiritual enlightenment, also questioned the boundaries of race.
+His longing for a national identity free from divisions by race or class, as illustrated by his Whitmanesque long poem “Blue Meridian.”
+About his quest, Elizabeth Alexander wrote, in her poem, “Toomer”: “I did not wish to ‘rise above’ / or ‘move beyond’ my race.
 I wished / to contemplate who I was beyond / my body, this container of flesh.”

-He died after numerous ailments in Doylestown, Pennsylvania, on March 30, 1967.
+Toomer died after numerous ailments in Doylestown, Pennsylvania, on March 30, 1967.